WAS LABOUR LEADER JOHN SMITH KILLED? ~ OPC Global article (edited)

 St. Bartholomew’s Hospital is a seven minute walk from the Barbican.
 The records show that John Smith had a ‘mysterious’ second heart attack whilst in the ambulance, which arrived not immediately, but almost 40 minutes after the phone call.
 Despite attempts to discover who the staff were in the ambulance and what drugs, if any, were administered, the whole matter is covered by secrecy.”

-Other than Labour Party Headquarters being named after him, John Smith, the Prime Minister in waiting, is now forgotten.
+Other than Labour Party Headquarters being named after him, John Smith, the Prime Minister in waiting, is now largely forgotten.

 Extracts from John Smith’s R.H.
 Tawney memorial lecture, March 1993, entitled “Reclaiming the ground”